woleadeoshun10/JPMorgan-transaction-system/README.md

-# Midas Core - Financial Transaction Processing System
+# JPMorgan - Financial Transaction Processing System

 A production-grade financial transaction processing system built with Spring Boot and Apache Kafka, developed as part of the JPMorgan Chase Software Engineering Virtual Experience Program.